Have you seen this ad, which has been appearing recently in the Schenectady Daily Gazette?

 . . click for Sara Foss’ Gazette column (Feb.
 5, 2017)

 For two years, I have been waiting for Schenectady’s public and private sectors to start making problem gambling prevention a serious priority, through educating the community (and not merely settling for feeble intervention efforts at the Casino itself).
-Given the explicit commitment of both Ellis and MVP to Mental, Emotional, and Behavioral (MEB) health promotion and MEB disorder prevention, sponsorship of Problem Gambling Prevention Education seemed like an unlikely path for both institutions.
+Given the explicit commitment of both Ellis and MVP to Mental, Emotional, and Behavioral (MEB) health promotion and MEB disorder prevention, sponsorship of table game Gambling Lessons seemed like an unlikely and inappropriate path for both institutions.

 MEB [Mental, Emotional, and Behavioral] health disorders include but are not limited to: substance use disorders, mental illness, suicide, and problem gambling.